MyPetLobster/booksight/README.md

     export GMAIL_PASSWORD = "your-gmail-password"
     export GMAIL_USERNAME = "your-gmail-username"
     ```
     **Note:** The GMAIL_USERNAME and GMAIL_PASSWORD are used to send emails to users when their book identification process is complete.
 Feel free to modify the email settings to use the email service of your choice.
 If you use google, you will need to setup an app password for your gmail account.

-    **Note:** ISBNdb has a monthly fee and a strict rate limit.
-This is the biggest bottleneck in the project.
-I'm currently looking for a better alternative.

-    **Note:** At the time of this writing (5/31/2024), Google's Generative AI API does not require an API key.

-    **Note:** OpenAI's API requires an API key.
-You can get one [here](https://beta.openai.com/signup/).
-The latest model used in the project is GPT-4o.
+Remember to change the code that retrieves the email and password from the .env file to match the variable names you choose.
+That can be found in 'booksight/booksight/settings.py'.

 6. Run the server
     ```sh